 - What is the difference between pap smears and HPV testing?

-- Research on the differences in pap smears and HPV testing
+- Research on the differences between pap smears and HPV testing?

 - What is the future for cervical cancer screening?

 What is the difference between pap smears and HPV testing?

 PAP smears and HPV testing have the same purpose which is to screen for cervical cancer.
 Screening aims to detect precancerous changes, which, if not treated, may lead to cancer.

 Pap smears and HPV screenings test for precancerous cells of the cervix.
 The cervix is the opening of the uterus (womb).
 It is part of a woman’s reproductive system.

 The difference in pap smears and HPV testing lies in what is being examined from the collection of cells.

 Pap smears looks for precancerous cell changes on the cervix that might become cervical cancer if not treated appropriately.
 The Pap test can also find cancer cells.

 A Pap smear result can be normal, abnormal or unclear.